vaibhav-walia/roger/README.md

 # <h1>Roger</h1>
-A python based web-app plan trips better.<br>
+A python based web-app for ease of trip planning.<br>
 Collates weather and public transport data to help users plan trips better.